Melktert: South African Milk Tart

 Cook Time: 30 minutes

 This traditional South African dessert is creamy and delicate.
-Make it for Easter, Mother’s Day or teatime any day!
+Make it for holidays and special occasions like dinner parties, Christmas and Easter, or enjoy it for dessert or at teatime any day of the week!

 4.45 from 92 votes